Section I – Define query population (upper left panel)

 Step 1: Choose first display option

 Click on a radio button to choose the first element with which to summarize your query results.
-For example, the default selection is year, and the resulting table will break down query results by years.
-Similarly, the resulting bar chart displays query results by year.
+The default selection is state, and the resulting table will break down query results by state, while Admission Rate or Hospitalized Days Rate produces a US state map with the respective rates.
+Displaying results by something other than state generates bar charts.

 Step 2: Choose second display option